nicholasf/spoonbot/README.md

 command "pattern", fn(speaker) ->
     #logic
+    #return a string holding the bot's response
 end
 ```
 A command takes a phrase for recognition then, followed by a comma, an anonymous function
 with one argument - the name of the speaker in the IRC chatroom.
+It should return a string to appear in the chatroom.

 6. Connect to the running spoonbot Erlang Node and hot load a new command remotely.